OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:45

-“Again, the kingdom of heaven is like a merchant in search of fine pearls.
+“Similarly, the kingdom of heaven is like a merchant seeking fine pearls.

 ## Matthew 13:46